Skip to main content

 avocado build

-app-compile.sh runs first inside the SDK and stages four ONNX models into app/overlay/usr/lib/nvidia-deepstream/models/:
+models-compile.sh (the vision-models extension's compile hook) runs inside the SDK and stages four ONNX models into vision-models/overlay/usr/lib/nvidia-deepstream/models/:

 1. PeopleNet ONNX + labels from NGC (Person/Bag/Face detector).
 Used as the primary GIE.